jitsi/handbook/docs/devops-guide/opensuse.md

 * Run `prosodyctl register jibri auth.<FQDN> YOURSECRET3` and replace `YOURSECRET3` with an appropiate one.
 * `prosodyctl register recorder recorder.<FQDN> YOURSECRET3` and replace `YOURSECRET3` with an appropiate one.
-* Go to the folder `/etc/jitsi/jibri` and edit the following properties you see listed below.
+* Go to the directory `/etc/jitsi/jibri` and edit the following properties you see listed below.
 The rest can be left as is.

 ```HUCON
 jibri{